Skip to main content

 Run the one-line installer for your platform, or bring up the stack manually with Docker Compose if you prefer full control over the setup.

-The installer clones the repository, verifies Docker and Docker Compose, generates platform secrets, walks you through access mode and platform mode choices, creates the initial admin account, optionally collects an LLM provider key, and then starts the full Nora stack.If you prefer to configure things manually, clone the repo and bring up the stack yourself:
+The installer clones the repository, verifies Docker and Docker Compose, generates platform secrets, walks you through access mode, platform mode, runtime/backend choices, and optional bootstrap admin creation, then starts the full Nora stack.If you prefer to configure things manually, clone the repo and bring up the stack yourself:

 git clone https://github.com/solomon2773/nora.git